nextui-org/nextui/packages/components/scroll-shadow/README.md

 # @nextui-org/scroll-shadow

-A Quick description of the component
+A component that applies top and bottom shadows when content overflows on scroll.

-> This is an internal utility, not intended for public usage.
+Please refer to the [documentation](https://nextui.org/docs/components/listbox) for more information.

 ## Installation